China AI Monitoring Toolkit: A Developer's Guide to Tracking Labs, Models, and API Changes

 - Set quiet hours: Only send P0 alerts outside business hours; defer P1/P2 alerts to working days.

-- Automate responses: Handle simple issues (e.g., updated documentation links) with scripts that auto-refresh local caches.
+- Automate responses: Handle simple issues (e.g., updated documentation links) by auto-updating local caches via scripts.

-Pitfall Log: A JSON Format Change That Caused a Production Outage
+Pitfall Log: A JSON Schema Change That Triggered a Production Outage

-A team used Qwen to generate customer service replies, expecting plain-text output.
-After a minor version update, the model began returning Markdown-formatted responses by default (e.g., **bold text**, - lists).
-The frontend didn’t sanitize formatting, so users saw raw ** symbols — degrading the experience.
+A team used Qwen to generate customer service replies, relying on plain-text output.
+After a minor version update, the model began returning responses with Markdown formatting (e.g., **bold**, list markers).
+The frontend didn’t sanitize the formatting—so users saw raw ** symbols, degrading the experience.

 Root Causes:

-- Monitoring only tracked whether the model was updated — not how its output format changed.
+- Monitoring only checked whether the model was updated, not whether its output format changed.

-- Test prompts were too simple and missed complex scenarios.
+- Test prompts were too simple and didn’t cover complex scenarios.

 - No automated format validation was performed before release.